 Let's look at some basic to dos a few weeks ahead of time.
 A little too early, you say?
 Trust me; you'll thank me later when you are surprisingly calm on the big day.

-Write out the menu and create your shopping list.
+Two Weeks OutWrite out the menu and create your shopping list.
 Start buying items each such as spices and other required non-perishables.

-Wait until the day before Thanksgiving to buy salad greens, fresh bread, or seafood.
+NOTE: Wait until the day before Thanksgiving to buy salad greens, fresh bread, or seafood.

 Write out a cooking schedule and timetable indicating dishes you can make ahead, freeze, or cook at the last minute.

 This is also a good time to make sure your spices are fresh.
 They do have a shelf life, so make sure your dried herbs are full of color and aroma, otherwise they won't add flavor to your dishes and actually can make food taste bad.
 Typical holiday spices to have on hand include:

 Cinnamon, cloves, allspice, nutmeg, ginger, vanilla extract, peppermint extract, almond extract, brown sugar, molasses.